mk513147/Utilities/README.md

 - [React Bits](https://www.reactbits.dev/) - *A supercool library* for text/background/animations.
 - [Origin UI](https://originui.com/) - A react ui library for quick and fast designing.
 - [Chakra UI](https://chakra-ui.com/) - A react ui library for quick and fast designing.
-- [Shadcn](https://ui.shadcn.com/)- A react ui library for quick and fast designing.
+- [Shadcn](https://ui.shadcn.com/) - A react ui library for quick and fast designing.
-- [Framer Motion](https://motion.dev/)- A react ui library for animations and transitions.
+- [Framer Motion](https://motion.dev/) - A react ui library for animations and transitions.

+## APIs:
+- [Rapid Api](https://rapidapi.com/) - A good website for getting various types of APIs for your projects.